Khan/structuredjs/README.md

 To allow tighter control over what exactly is allowed to match your $variable, you may provide a mapping from variable names to function callbacks.
 These callbacks can enable NOT, OR, and AND functionality on the wildcard variables, for example.

-The keys can be of the form "$a", or "$a, $b, $c" if you would like to check multiple values at at time.
+Callback parameters should be the same as the name of the wildcard variables they are matching.
 The callback takes in a proposed value for the variable and accepts/rejects it by returning a boolean.
 The callback may instead return an object such as `{failure: "failure message"}` as well if you'd like to explain exactly why this value is not allowed.

 For instance, say we want to check the value we assign to a var -- check that it is really big, and that it is bigger than whatever we increment it by.
 It would look like this:

     var structure = function() {var _ = $num; $num += $incr; };
     var code = "var foo = 400; foo += 3;";
-    var varCallbacks = {
+    var varCallbacks = [
-      "$num": function(num) {
+      function($num) {
         return num.value > 100;  // Just return true/false
       },
-      "$num, $incr": function(num, incr) {
+      function($num, $incr) {
         if (num.value <= incr.value) {
           // Return the failure message
           return {failure: "The increment must be smaller than the number."};
         }
         return true;
       }
-    };
+    ];
     var match = Structured.match(structure, code, {varCallbacks: varCallbacks});
     if (!match) {
       // varCallbacks.failure contains the error message, if any.